VaccineApp/vaccine/README.md

 ![hero](res/hero.png)

-This is a 4chan browser for Linux that is written in Vala and uses GTK.
+This is an imageboard browser for Linux that is written in Vala and uses GTK.
 Please contribute and report bugs.

 Libraries